section-engineering-education/engineering-education/content/articles/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 Let us dive into coding and create our custom Floating Action Button.

 ### Step 1: Create new project
+- Click on File
+- Click on New
-- Click on File -> New -> New Project
+- CClick on New Project
 - Select Empty Activity then click Next
 ![creating a project](engineering-education/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/creating_project.png)
 - Give a name to your new project for example, floatingActionButton